 Lunch will be provided

-Bring sturdy footwear and clothes suitable for an afternoon outside.
+We will spend most of the day outside so bring sturdy shoes and clothes appropriate for the weather.
 You may also wish to bring a spade.

 BSSS Members may attend the meeting FREE of charge whilst Non Members will be required to pay £10.00.